-Scripture reveals: Therefore if any man be in Christ, he is a new creature (or creation): old things are passed away; behold all things are become new (2 Corinthians 5:17).
+Scripture reveals: If any man be in Christ, he is a new creature (or creation): old things are passed away; all things are become new (2 Corinthians 5:17).
 The putting away of idol worship was necessary for those in Joshua's day for a return to God; and is no less of a requirement for one putting on Christ today: in that the old man of sin has to be crucified with the newness of life, in Christ, coming into focus.

 The apostle Paul wrote: Set your affection (or mind) on things above, not on things on the earth (Colossians 3:2).
 Mortify therefore, your members which are upon the earth; fornication (or sex outside biblical marriage), uncleanness, inordinate affection (or passion), evil desire, and covetousness, which is idolatry (Colossians 3:5).

 Paul desired for those in Christ to put to death the old life.
 He said: In which you also walked some time, when you lived in them.
 But now put off all these; anger, wrath, malice, blasphemy, filthy communication out of your mouth.
 Lie not one to another, seeing that you have put off the old man with his deeds.
 And have put on the new man, which is renewed in knowledge after the image of him that created him (Colossians 3:7-10).

 A Bible commentary noted: The old man is all that a person was prior to salvation; that of worldly thinking and sinful acts.
 The new man is the person one becomes after conversion, he possesses a new nature, values, aspirations, and a new lifestyle.
 Not only is the new man to put sin to death, he is also to put away man made barriers that divide people and that nourish the vices of the old life; lessening a return to God.